-Spring Grove Hospital Center has a small staff library to which the Department of Psychology has input regarding journals and texts that are provided.
-The department also maintains its own extensive and up-to-date library of books, CDs and DVDs related to current evidenced-based treatments and assessment.
+Spring Grove Hospital Center has a small staff library which interns can access.
+The department also maintains its own extensive and up-to-date library of books, CDs and DVDs related to current evidence-based treatments and assessment.
 In addition to these resources, computer searches, and inter-library loans of materials are available.
-Primary computer access is directly available to interns on the units that they are assigned, in the staff library, and in the Psychology Computer Lab (in Dayhoff Building).
 Additionally, the intern cohort is provided with an office in the Tuerk Building that they share and use to plan various group projects required during the year.
-There is a computer and printer in this office that interns may use as well.
+There is internet access for use with intern assigned laptops and a printer in this office as well as a copier and scanner in the Tuerk Building for interns to access.
 The Department of Psychology has computerized assessment scoring and report capability for some test instruments with a turn-around time of less than 24 hours.
-Additionally, through on-unit allocation of testing supplies and the Central Psychology Assessment Center, interns have access to the latest versions of the most commonly used instruments, as well as various specialized neuropsychological, forensic, and child and adolescent assessment tools.
+Additionally, through on-unit allocation of testing supplies and the Central Psychology Assessment Center, interns have access to the latest versions of the most commonly used instruments, as well as various, forensic and child and adolescent assessment tools.